MetPX/sarracenia/doc/design/subscriber.rst

 will stop downloading, and the queue will be on the server, rather than creating a huge local directory on the client.

-An additional point is that if the processing of files is easily parallelized then having each one run by one subscriber instance provides very easy parallel processing built into sr_subscribe.
+An additional point is that if the processing of files is invoked in each instance, providing very easy parallel processing built into sr_subscribe.